Tomlinson Hall: Opening and events

 Tomlinson Hall was inaugurated on June 2, 1886, as a part of the Grand Army of the Republic Music Festival that raised money for the construction of the Soldiers' and Sailors' Monument.
 William Tecumseh Sherman was one of the dignitaries presiding over that event.
+The success of the opening concert led to the decision to found the Indianapolis May Festival; an annual classical music festival held at the hall from 1889 through 1898.

 On June 27, 1888, the hall was the site of a large celebration honoring the nomination of Benjamin Harrison for president of the United States.
 Rallies were held in 1917 to mark the declaration of war on Germany in World War I and in 1920 to mark the city's centennial.

 The hall was host to several kinds of public activities during its history, including concerts, fund raisers, political events, conventions, and sporting events.
 Notable entertainers who performed there included John Philip Sousa and his band (which featured soprano Estelle Liebling), pianist Ignacy Jan Paderewski, silent movie star Rudolph Valentino, and many prominent big bands of the 1920s.
 The hall was also host to the city's annual May Music Festival.
 During the Great Depression of the 1930s, dance marathons were held in the hall.

+Political conventions held at the venue included several presidential conventions for third parties.
+This included the 1912 Convention of the Socialist Party of America; the 1896 National Democratic National Convention; and the conventions of the Prohibition Party in 1888, 1904, and 1943.